-You should evaluate your retirement income requirements, the benefits you may wish to provide to a joint annuitant as well as other factors before deciding on a payment option.
+You should evaluate your retirement income requirements, and the benefits you may wish to provide to a joint annuitant as well as other factors before deciding on a payment option.
 You also may want to consult a qualified financial advisor for help deciding on a payment option.

 You will not receive payments until you elect a payment option.
-Once you make an election, it's irrevocable except as described in What happens in the case of a dissolution of marriage? section.
+Once you make an election, it's irrevocable except as described in What happens in the case of a dissolution of marriage (also referred to as a divorce)? section.